ju-sh/tzcity/DATA.md

 ---

-For backward compatibility, the cities which have been added may not be removed.
-But new cities may be added as needed.
+For backward compatibility, the cities which have been added may not be removed unless to correct a mistake.
+New cities may be added as needed.

 ---

-Inorder to limit the size of the package, only most populous cities of each time zone may be added.
+In order to limit the size of the package, only most populous cities of each time zone may be added.

 ---